awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

     requestparameters LIKE '%[your bucket name ]%';
 ```

-For more information, see the AWS Big Data blog post [Analyze Security, Compliance, and Operational Activity Using AWS CloudTrail and Amazon Athena](http://aws.amazon.com/blogs/big-data/aws-cloudtrail-and-amazon-athena-dive-deep-to-analyze-security-compliance-and-operational-activity/)\.
+For more information, see the AWS Big Data blog post [Analyze security, compliance, and operational activity using AWS CloudTrail and Amazon Athena](http://aws.amazon.com/blogs/big-data/aws-cloudtrail-and-amazon-athena-dive-deep-to-analyze-security-compliance-and-operational-activity/)\.

-## Tips for Querying CloudTrail Logs<a name="tips-for-querying-cloudtrail-logs"></a>
+## Tips for querying CloudTrail logs<a name="tips-for-querying-cloudtrail-logs"></a>

 To explore the CloudTrail logs data, use these tips:
-+ Before querying the logs, verify that your logs table looks the same as the one in [Creating the Table for CloudTrail Logs in Athena Using Manual Partitioning](#create-cloudtrail-table)\.
++ Before querying the logs, verify that your logs table looks the same as the one in [Creating the table for CloudTrail logs in Athena using manual partitioning](#create-cloudtrail-table)\.
 If it is not the first table, delete the existing table using the following command: `DROP TABLE cloudtrail_logs;`\.
 + After you drop the existing table, re\-create it\.
 For more information, see [Creating the Table for CloudTrail Logs](#create-cloudtrail-table)\.

   Verify that fields in your Athena query are listed correctly\.
-For information about the full list of fields in a CloudTrail record, see [CloudTrail Record Contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.
+For information about the full list of fields in a CloudTrail record, see [CloudTrail record contents](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-record-contents.html)\.

   If your query includes fields in JSON formats, such as `STRUCT`, extract data from JSON\.
 For more information, see [Extracting Data From JSON](extracting-data-from-JSON.md)\.